apigeek3000/apigee-networking-101/README.md

 ./deploy/deploy-hello-user.sh
 ```

-3. Follow the URLs output by the deployment script to test your proxies.
-You now have two different external load balancers routing northbound to Apigee via either VPC Peering or PSC Endpoints.
+3. You now have two different external load balancers routing northbound to Apigee via either VPC Peering or PSC Endpoints.
 Both of these load balancers are capable of routing southbound through Apigee to either private or external backend endpoints.
+Follow the URLs output by the deployment script to test your proxies.
+If there's an error, it is likely that not enough time has passed for the load balancer certs to go ACTIVE.
+See the Network Debugging section below.

 ## Network Debugging

 Note: It can take 24 hours for the certificate to move to Status of ACTIVE.
 From testing, it is usually much faster, less than 1 hour.
-If you see Status of FAILED_NOT_VISIBLE, the certificate needs more time to validate.
+If you see Statuses such as FAILED_NOT_VISIBLE or PROVISIONING, the certificate needs more time to validate.
 See [Domain status](https://cloud.google.com/load-balancing/docs/ssl-certificates/troubleshooting#domain-status) for more information.

 Go to Network Services > Load Balancing and select your apigee load balancer(s).
 In the Frontend section, click the link under the heading "Certificate".
 Verify that the cert in the load balancer is Status of ACTIVE.
+See images in Step 4 of [Validated TLS Cert Made Simpler: Testing Google Cloud External Load Balancers Without Owning a Domain](https://medium.com/google-cloud/validated-tls-cert-made-simpler-testing-google-cloud-external-load-balancers-without-owning-a-d5a972bac3b2) for how an ACTIVE cert should look.
 Once it is active, find the domain which is based on a public IP address created in the script.
 It will be in the form of #-#-#-#.nip.io.

 ## Conclusion & Cleanup